-Based on your results, you should try to study and learn in a traditional setting using a straight-backed chair and desk or table.
-Read the following recommendations and select the ones you think would work best for you.

-Sit upright, work at a table or desk, use a laptop or desktop computer and have study resources nearby.

-Avoid sitting on a sofa, cushions or a bed when trying to learn.

-If you can't avoid soft seating, sit on the floor with your back leaning against a wall.

-Time of Day

-Research has proven that success in learning can be affected by the time of day in which you study.
+Based on your results, you should try to study and learn in a traditional set table.
+Read the following recommendations and select the ones you think During Instruction or Activities Sit upright, work at a table or desk, use a laptop or desktop computer and have study resources nearby.
+Working on Assignments or Independent Tasks Avoid sitting on a sofa, cushions or a bed when trying to learn.
+Preparing for Tests or Presentations If you can't avoid soft seating, sit on the floor with your back leaning as wall. gainst a Early in the Late in the Day Day Time of Day Research has proven that success in learning can be affected by the time of day in which you study.
 You have a moderate preference for learning early in the day.
-You are alert and do your best work before midday, and you probably prefer to go to sleep early at night.
+You are aler t and do your best work before midday, and you probably prefer to go to sleep early at night.